emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting, but better discoverability options could be added. ⚠️
 1. Site does not have 4K content. ❌
 1. Site doesn't work well or look great on mobile. ❌

 ***
-## FlickyStream
-### Score: 15/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 sources but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️

-***
 ## uFlix